seilanhiep/data/kh/source_data/inland_fisheries_research_and_development_institute/fish_consumption_rates_2013/fish_consumption_rates_2013_metadata.md

 Title

-Fish Consumption Rates
+Fish Consumption Rates in Cambodia (2013)

 Description

-This vector dataset provides fish consumption per ecological zone in Cambodia, as provided by Inland Fisheries Research and Development Institute in 2013.
+This vector dataset provides fish consumption per ecological zone in Cambodia, as given by Inland Fisheries Research and Development Institute in 2013.
+Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format